 - Stretch needles. are medium-ballpoint as well but have a special eye and scarf designed for stretchy fabrics like swimwear.

 Besides these general types, you can find special needles for sewing denim and leather, embroidery, and quilting.
 Choosing a needle, remember to first select a type based on the fabric type or usage.
-Then, pick a correct size based on the weight of the fabric and the size of the thread.
+Then, pick the correct size based on the weight of the fabric and the size of the thread.

 On a sewing machine, bobbins hold the bottom thread.
 Having a couple of them is useful for preventing thread waste when changing colors.
 Based on the sewing machine, it will accept different types of bobbins.
 Keeping spare bobbins may be quite helpful if you switch between them frequently.
 Most models come with 3-4 bobbins, but you can always buy more of them.